MTA Construction and Development Company

-MTA Construction and Development Company is a subsidiary of the Metropolitan Transportation Authority (MTA), formed in July 2003 as MTA Capital Construction Company to manage the MTA's major capital projects in the New York metropolitan area.
-It mainly focuses on improving transportation infrastructure and facilities in New York City, the Hudson Valley, and Long Island areas.
+MTA Construction and Development Company (MTA C&D) is a subsidiary public benefit corporation of the Metropolitan Transportation Authority (MTA), formed in July 2003 to project manage the MTA's capital improvement projects in the New York metropolitan area.
+It was originally founded as MTA Capital Construction Company.

+The agency releases a strategic plan (known as the Capital Plan) every five years that aims to strengthen, modernize, and maintain the transportation infrastructure and facilities of the MTA.
 Funding primarily comes from local, state, and national bond sales and budgets.
-In 2017 Janno Lieber became MTA Capital Construction president; in 2021 he was appointed Acting Chair of the MTA.
+The current capital plan is valued at $68.4 billion of investments in the region.